github/codeql/cpp/ql/src/change-notes/released/0.0.11.md

 * The deprecated queries `cpp/duplicate-block`, `cpp/duplicate-function`, `cpp/duplicate-class`, `cpp/duplicate-file`, `cpp/mostly-duplicate-function`,`cpp/similar-file`, `cpp/duplicated-lines-in-files` have been removed.

-### Deprecated Queries
+### Deprecated Predicates and Classes

 * The predicates and classes in the `CodeDuplication` library have been deprecated.

 ### New Queries

-- A new query titled "Use of expired stack-address" (`cpp/using-expired-stack-address`) has been added.
+* A new query titled "Use of expired stack-address" (`cpp/using-expired-stack-address`) has been added.
   This query finds accesses to expired stack-allocated memory that escaped via a global variable.
 * A new `cpp/insufficient-key-size` query has been added to the default query suite for C/C++.
 The query finds uses of certain cryptographic algorithms where the key size is too small to provide adequate encryption strength.